I love messing around with my own hair and sharing hair tips and tricks with others.

-Cocoa butter is another great helper from nature.
-It does wonders for the skin and also for your hair.
-If you are trying to let your hair grow, cocoa butter will help you keep your hair healthy and soft in the process.
+Cocoa butter is a great helper from nature.
+It does wonders for your skin and also for your hair.
+If you are trying to let your hair grow, cocoa butter will help you keep it healthy and soft in the process.
 Much like coconut oil, cocoa butter has healing and softening properties that will make your hair healthy and shiny.
 Also, it smells delicious!
 The hardest part will be trying not to smell or touch your hair after you apply the wonderful cocoa butter.

-Because cocoa butter is a natural emollient it has a lot of benefits!
-Let's start...
+Because cocoa butter is a natural emollient, it has a lot of benefits!
+Cocoa butter . . .

 - Moisturizes your hair

 - Makes it more manageable